spark2k06/PCXT_MiSTer/TASKS.md

 - Acceptance:
   - Panning tests shift the visible image by the programmed amount without changing fetched VRAM bytes.
+- Completed:
+  - `ega_pixel.v` now caches the sanitized Attribute Controller panning value when display becomes active, matching the visible-transition behavior needed for stable scanout.
+  - Pan value `0` is an identity load of the current byte, while non-zero values select a shifted `{previous,current}` fetch window.
+  - Values `8..15` are treated as zero panning for the base EGA path.
+  - `ega_pixel_tb.sv` now covers a two-byte panning window and verifies that the visible sequence shifts without changing the fetched plane bytes.
+  - `git diff --check` passed.
+  - Quartus Analysis & Elaboration passed with 0 errors and 251 warnings.
+  - HDL simulation could not be run on this machine because no standalone HDL simulator is installed; see `TEST_TOOLS.md`.

 ### EGA-403 - Implement Complete Graphics Mode Selection